-Touring the Caminito del Rey is one of the essentials of Malaga.
-This road, known as the path that was the most dangerous in the world, you have to know and travel with tranquility.
+Visiting the Caminito del Rey is one of the essentials of Malaga.
+This road that was once known as the most dangerous path in the world must be understood and traveled on with tranquility.

 Índice de contenidos

-El Caminito del Rey has to be in your essentials for travel in Spain.
-But, arm yourself with patience to get tickets.
+El Caminito del Rey has to be in your list of places to travel in Spain but arm yourself with patience to get tickets.

-In this post I tell you about our experience touring “Los Gaitanes” Gorge and also a small guide so you can organize your visit.
+In this post, I will tell you about our experience touring “Los Gaitanes” Gorge and I will also give you a small guide so that you can organize your visit.

-Over the years this road was abandoned and they stopped doing a maintenance in conditions.
-What led to its deterioration and it was very dangerous to cross it.
-But this area is very famous for people who are dedicated to climbing.
+Over the years, this road was abandoned and the maintenance on the bridge was brought to a halt.
+This lack of maintenance is what led to its deterioration and it became very dangerous to cross it.
+The area is very famous, however, for people who are dedicated to climbing.

-What led to many ventures to cross it, occurring numerous accidents, including some fatal.
-In 1999 and 2000 the Junta de Andalucía decided to close the access to Caminito del Rey, due to several fatal accidents that occurred in these years.
+It was the climbing that led to many ventures to cross it, which caused numerous accidents, including some fatal ones.
+In 1999 and 2000, the Junta de Andalucía decided to close the access to Caminito del Rey, due to several fatal accidents that occurred in these years.

-In addition, to prevent people from continuing to skip accesses, they impose a fine of € 6000 on people who skip closed accesses, who access by climbing or by train tunnels.
-In February 2014, restoration work begins and In March 2015, Caminito was once again open to the general public.
-Currently it is very safe.
+In addition, to prevent people from continuing to get through the closed area, they imposed a fine of € 6000 on people who crossed the closed area by climbing or by train tunnels.
+In February 2014, restoration work began and in March 2015, Caminito del Rey was once again open to the general public.
+Currently, it is very safe.

 When to go to Caminito del Rey

-We did it in November and it was hot, so in August it has to be an oven.
-The best dates to go are in spring, autumn and winter.
+We went in November and it was hot, so in August the place must have literally been an oven.
+The best dates to go are in spring, autumn, and winter.

-From my point of view the best thing would be to be able to go in spring, since the vegetation is much prettier at this time.
+From my point of view, the best thing would be to go in the spring since the vegetation is much prettier at this time of year.

 Also, try to go in the low season.
 It’s when it will be easier to find tickets.

 The tour of El Caminito del Rey is amazing, we loved it.
-We had already been to the “Chorro” area and it is very beautiful.
+We had already been to the “Chorro” area and it was very beautiful.

-The natural environment is unique, the path runs between two gorges, canyons and a large valley.
+The natural environment is unique and the path runs between two gorges, several canyons, and a large valley.

 The route is linear and one way.
-It begins in Ardales and ends the Alora.
-The route has about 8 kilometers in total and it takes about 3 or 4 hours, depending on the stops you make.
+It begins in Ardales and ends in Alora.
+The route is about 8 kilometers in total and it takes roughly 3 or 4 hours to complete depending on the number of stops you take.